just-the-docs/just-the-docs/docs/utilities/layout.md

 | `.flex-justify-between` | `justify-content: space-between` |
 | `.flex-justify-around`  | `justify-content: space-around`  |

-Note any of the `flex-` classes must be used on a parent element that has `d-flex` applied to it.
+_Note: any of the `flex-` classes must be used on a parent element that has `d-flex` applied to it._

 ## Vertical Alignment